lilguy77/lilguy77/README.md

 ## The Harsh Reality

-Several Canadians, in a display of misplaced priorities and lack of empathy, have told Bill to "pipe down" with their reasoning being that *"immigrants come first"*.
+Several Canadians, in a display of misplaced priorities and lack of empathy, have told Bill to *"pipe down"* with their reasoning being that *"immigrants come first"*.
 This sentiment is not only disturbing but also showcases the growing divide and lack of compassion in the Canadian society.

 ## Quotes from rude Canadians about Bill

-*"Maybe if Bill was an immigrant, he'd get the care he's crying about."*

 *"Bill needs to understand that we have bigger priorities right now, like taking care of newcomers."*